Siboney1/librarium/content/docs/08-user-management/4-saml-sso.md

 * **SpectroTeam** - Attribute in SpectroTeam format.
 * **Service Provider Metadata** - Provide the EntityDescriptor.

-Edit each parameter as necessary and click **Enable** to complete the setup wizard.
+7. Edit each parameter as necessary and click **Enable** to complete the setup wizard.
 If successful, Palette will show a message that “SAML configured successfully”.

+## Updating the Azure Portal Enterprise Application

-23. In the **Azure portal**, select **Enterprise Applications**, and select the application created in our example: **Azure AD SAML Toolkit.**
+1. In the **Azure portal**, select **Enterprise Applications**, and select the application created in our example: **Azure AD SAML Toolkit.**
-24. Select **Users and groups **in the sidebar.
+2. Select **Users and groups **in the sidebar.
-25. Click **None Selected**.
+3. Click **None Selected**.

-Search for Azure AD **Users and groups** you would like to use for access Spectro Cloud Palette.
-Click each User and Group after searching.
-When finished, click **Select** to enable **those Users and groups** to access Palette.
+4. Search for Azure AD **Users and groups** you would like to use for access Spectro Cloud Palette.
+5. Click each User and Group after searching.
+6. When finished, click **Select** to enable **those Users and groups** to access Palette.

 ## Results
 You have now integrated Spectro Cloud Palette with Azure Active Directory (Azure AD).

 #### References